Southeast, Eugene, Oregon: Southeast Neighbors

 Southeast Neighbors is the official local neighborhood association representing the Southeast Neighborhood in Eugene, Oregon.
 Southeast Neighbors is formally recognized by the City of Eugene and the Neighborhood Leaders Council (NLC).
 Historically active and politically involved, the Southeast Eugene neighborhood includes more than 13,000 residents in some 6,000 households, or roughly 8% of the city of Eugene.

 Southeast Neighbors works together with neighbors, community organizations, schools, local government, care centers, and local businesses to improve the neighborhood.
 The Board of Directors consists of the President and Vice President and eight (8) additional directors.
 Directors are elected at the Annual Meeting in May.
 The neighborhood board has included a wide range of community leaders and volunteers.
-Kevin Matthews served as board president from 2000–2013.
+Kevin Matthews served as board president from 2000 to 2013.
 Heather Sielicki was elected in May 2013.

 The neighborhood has been represented on the Eugene City Council by Ward 2 City Councilor Betty Taylor since 1996.